 NYC panel nears decision on police chokehold death

-The Garner video — along with a medical examiner's finding that the chokehold contributed to his death on the streets of Staten Island — should give a grand jury ample reason to indict, said Garner's mother, Gwen Carr.
+The video — along with a medical examiner’s finding that the chokehold contributed to Garner’s death on the streets of the borough of Staten Island — should give a grand jury ample reason to indict, said Garner’s mother, Gwen Carr.

 The NYPD sent detectives to Missouri to gather intelligence on “professional agitators” who frequent protests and to share strategies for quelling violence, said Police Commissioner William Bratton.
 Police also have kept in touch with community leaders on Staten Island to coordinate the response to the grand jury decision.

 Associated Press writer Colleen Long contributed to this report.